hennersz/First-order-logic-parser/README.md

 # Parser
 A first order lorgic parser

+If you are a first year UCL student doing your logic coursework and found this useful consider starring it.

 This will parse formulas defined by φ::=X[ts]| −φ|(φ◦φ)|Ezφ|Azφ where ◦ is a binary connective, t, s, z are variables.
 E and A are the unversal quantifiers.